 To make urban areas pedestrian friendly there has to be a rebalancing between the needs of vehicle users, and of pedestrians.
 Similarly to make use of a bicycle safer in urban areas it is not always possible to make use of cycle infrastructure (due to cost, or road width etc).
 The solution to this is to bring in a default 20mph speed limit in urban areas.
 The details of this campaign are on a separate page.

-Status : Default 20mph motions passed by Whitby Town Council, Lythe Parish Council and Mickleby Group Parish Council.
+Status : Default 20mph motions passed by Whitby Town Council, Lythe Parish Council, Mickleby Group Parish Council and Egton Parich Council.
 Awaiting implementation by NYC.

 2. Local Cycling Walking Infrastructure Plan (LCWIP)